merenlab/merenlab.org/data/pBI143/index.md

      10.72463768115942]

-For a very stringent analysis, here we can drop samples from our dataframe where the mobA gene has less than 50X coverage:
+For a very stringent analysis, here we can drop samples from our data frame where the mobA gene has less than 50X coverage:

 ```python
 dfx = df.drop(df[df.gene_coverage < 50].index)
 ```

-The new dataframe `dfx` only contains samples that have enough reads to cover mobA at 50X or more.
+The new data frame `dfx` only contains samples that have enough reads to cover mobA at 50X or more.
 But as you can imagine, this removal step does not include any logic to 'maintain' families in the dataset.
 Following the removal of samples based on the coverage of mobA, now there will be some infants without mother samples, and some mother samples with no infants.
 Since the purpose of this analysis to investigate plasmid transfer through SNVs, we don't need those samples.

 And `mother_infant_pair_summary` comes to our rescue once again, as we request this function to further drop samples from `dfx` that belong to 'incomplete' families: